Shmood00/njerdoesitagain-ar/README.md

-# Welcome to Njeridoesitagain's GitHub!
+# Welcome to Njerdoesitagain's GitHub!

 This GitHub page hosts the website you can use to view the AR (augmented reality) features that are attached to each one of Njeri's pieces!